Neverlow512/epifania/README.md

 ### Backend (Python/FastAPI)

 The backend serves as the orchestration layer, managing device connections and Frida instrumentation.
-It provides a RESTful API for frontend communication.
+It provides a RESTful API for frontend communication with full ADB integration.

 - **FastAPI**: High-performance web framework for API endpoints
 - **Frida**: Dynamic instrumentation toolkit for runtime analysis
-- **pure-python-adb**: Android Debug Bridge integration for device management
+- **pure-python-adb**: Full Android Debug Bridge integration for device management and communication
+- **Modular Architecture**: Separate managers for ADB, devices, and installation tasks

 ### Frontend (Vue.js/Vite)

-The frontend provides an intuitive dashboard for interacting with connected devices and managing instrumentation sessions.
+The frontend provides a professional, modern dashboard designed for security researchers with a dark theme and purple-cyan gradient accents matching the Epifania brand.

-- **Vue 3**: Progressive JavaScript framework for reactive UI
+- **Vue 3**: Progressive JavaScript framework with Composition API
 - **Vite**: Fast build tool and development server
+- **Tailwind CSS**: Utility-first CSS framework with custom security-focused design
-- **DaisyUI**: Component library built on Tailwind CSS
+- **DaisyUI**: Component library for consistent UI elements
 - **Axios**: HTTP client for API communication
+- **Glassmorphism**: Modern UI effects with backdrop blur and gradients

 ## Prerequisites